dandavison/notes/pages/calculus/sequences-and-series.md

 f(x) = c_0 + c_1x^1 + c_2x^2 + c_3x^3 + c_4x^4 + ...
 $$

-If that is so, the question is: what are the coefficients for any given function?
+If that is so, there are two questions:

+(1) what are the coefficients for any given function?
 This can be established by differentiating and evaluating the result at $x=0$.

+(2) Over what interval of $x$-values does the series converge?
+This can be answered using the Ratio Test for convergence.

-Firstly, without differentiating at all, we see that $c_0 = f(0)$.
+To answer (1), firstly, without differentiating at all, we see that $c_0 = f(0)$.
 Then differentiate once:

 $$
 f'(x) = c_1 + 2c_2x^1 + 3c_3x^2 + 4c_4x^3 + ...